deepthought-initiative/architects-of-modern-astronomy/README.rst

 A future work would be to use the ASCL above and
 * identify pip dependencies

  * how? trying to pip install, somehow finding pypi name

    * in git repo README find "pip install" or "-m pip install" command or pypi link (badge)
    * guess pypi name from git repository name

 * or identify conda dependencies

  * how? trying to conda install, somehow finding conda-forge name

    * in git repo README find "conda install" or "mamba install" command or conda-forge link (badge)
    * guess pypi name from git repository name

 From these dependencies, using pypi or conda feedstock, identify github link to project repository.

-For each github repo, identify paper.
+For each github repo, identify paper:

 * ideally from github repo citation standard CITATION.cff
 * if already identified on ASCL, link to that
 * paper linked in the start page (arxiv or ads)